dreamcatcher-tech/network/website/nfas/Drafts/IPFS.md

 1. Can a UnixFS file also contain a custom IPLD format, so we can blend the payload layer tree and showing the state of each node ?
 1. Does throwing in the pubsub handler in ipfs perform the same result as a validator in libp2p pubsub ?
+1. How is the performance of the IPLD primitives ?
+Can we use them in the intermediate states, or should we stick to our objects and only stamp down to IPLD at blockmaking time ?

 ## Extra wishes